The following information has been gathered together to help to answer any questions that you may have regarding reassessment.

 - This is subject to a maximum number of attempts at a module and the maximum period of registration as defined in the University Regulations.

 submission (eSubmission) via Moodle is the preferred method of submission for all suitable assessments.
 The assignment brief must clearly state the requirements for eSubmission including any required file format.
 If no specific format is requested, the default is that work must be submitted in a format that can be read by the standard software provided by the University (UWSS).
 It is the student’s responsibility to ensure that work is submitted in a correct format and is readable.
 Work that is submitted in a format other than that requested, or is found to be unreadable, will receive a zero mark.
-All summative submissions via Moodle must be bound to a component of assessment, aligned to a W component on the module record.
 Where assignments are set up for eSubmission, students cannot submit a hard copy instead.

 - Students subject to immigration control should be aware that there may be additional restrictions on their progression.
 In particular, if you have been advised to leave the UK and that we have stopped sponsoring you under Tier 4, please be aware that any appeal being upheld does not mean that you should remain in the UK , or re-enter the UK without being instructed to do so.
 If your appeal has been upheld your Tier 4 time limit and other conditions for sponsoring you further under Tier 4 will now have to be considered.
-You must now contact International Student Advice (ISA) to check the specifics of your situation.
-ISA can be contacted by email at email@example.com or by telephone at +44 (0)1752 587740.
+You must now contact Student Services to check the specifics of your situation.
+They can be contacted by email at firstname.lastname@example.org or by telephone at